inUtil-info/node-red-contrib-whin/README.md

 ### Receiver Node (whin-receive):
 (completar)
 If you completed the config fields before, you are all set.
 There are no fields that you have to edit to start sending a whatsapp message.
+Just connect the node output to your flow, deploy, and you'll be all set.

 ![config-node](./icons/sender-node.png)